ecEthanCar/silver-deer/design/design-journey.md

 4. **Gallery Page**
 Explanation: Since we have many images with details that users may zoom in to see clearly, for example, the map showing where all participants are from, we plan to use a carousel.
-In this way, users would see it clearly directly without manually zooming in or doing other steps, and carousel is also a familiar design that shows images so that users woudl know how to browse.
+In this way, users would see it clearly directly without manually zooming in or doing other steps, and carousel is also a familiar design that shows images so that users would know how to browse.